How to Calculate Your Ideal Employee-to-Seat Ratio

 For example, if you have 100 employees and half of them work remotely on any given day, you will only need to provide them with 50 workspaces and your ideal employee-to-seat ratio may be closer to 1:2.

-In an ideal world, ratio-based seating allows organizations tooptimize their total office space by only creating and allocating workspaces on a need basis, which in turn allows them to both save space and real estate costs while meeting employee needs each day.
+In an ideal world, ratio-based seating allows organizations to optimize their spaces by only creating and allocating workspaces on a need basis, which in turn allows them to both save space and real estate costs while meeting employee needs each day.

 Best Practices for Understanding the Right Ratio of Employees to Workspaces

-1. Conduct Surveys of Employees to Understand Their Office Space Desires:
+1. Conduct Employee Surveys to Understand Their Office Space Desires

 Before making any significant workspace changes, survey your employees to ensure you are making decisions that support their preferred work methods.